 Once we identify which all jobs most frequently require AI skills, we want to know how much corporates pay for each of these profiles.
 In this way, we would get a sense of how competitive the market is for this vast cutting-edge technology.

 Are you planning to step into the world of AI jobs?
 Go through Intellipaat’s Top AI Interview Questions and Answers and crack all AI-related interviews easily!

 What are the applications of Artificial Intelligence?

-In recent decades’ technology has grown rapidly and massively.
-For every job lost to technology there are many other vacancies.
-If it had been the case where a new technology will take all our jobs, then majority of the world would have been jobless.
-Similar to Elon Musk, even Internet during its inception garnered much negative reviews.
-It is now obvious that internet just can’t be replaced.
-You wouldn’t be able to read this blog if that had been the case.
-Similarly, AI will rise through its potential and goodwill and benefit the mankind in general.
+In recent decades, technology has grown rapidly and massively.
+During the entire course, for every job lost to technology, there were always fresh and new job roles emerging.
+If it had been the case where a new technology replaced all human jobs, then, by now, the majority of the world would have gone jobless.
+Even the Internet during its inception had garnered much negative reviews.
+But, it is now obvious that the Internet can never be replaced.
+You wouldn’t be reading this blog if that was the case.
+Similarly, though it automates much of the human capabilities, it will rise up in its potential and goodwill and benefit mankind in general.

 - Find out how an application developer masters big data analysis